Cardboard Boats_F

 Wood, steel and fiberglass all are great boat-building materials.
 Cardboard?
 Not so much.
 Don’t tell the folks in New Richmond that, though.
 For more than two decades, the village, which is located about 20 minutes southeast of Cincinnati, has hosted an annual boat race featuring vessels crafted only from corrugated cardboard, duct tape and paint.

-Around 5,000 people turn out each summer to witness the Cardboard Boat Regatta, which typically takes place the third weekend in August.
+Around 5,000 people turn out each summer to witness the Cardboard Boat Regatta, which takes place during the New Richmond RiverDays festival in August.
+(This year, the festivities are set to begin Aug.
+2, while the regatta is slated for Aug.
+3.)
 On average, more than 70 participants build boats they paddle down a 200-yard course on the Ohio River.
-The race awards 27 wooden paddle trophies for a variety of achievements, ranging from fastest racer to most creative boat.
-Ray Perszyk has been involved with the race since its second year.
+The race awards wooden paddle trophies for a variety of achievements, ranging from fastest racer to most creative boat.

-“It’s one of those events that I can honestly say, I’ve never seen anyone walk away without a smile on their face,” he says.
+“It’s one of those events that I can honestly say, I’ve never seen anyone walk away without a smile on their face,” Ray Perszyk told us in 2015.
+(Perszyk, who had been involved with the race since its second year, passed away in 2019.)

-The Boats: These days, participants put a lot of time into their boats, and Perszyk knows the secret to keeping one afloat.
+The Boats: These days, participants put a lot of time into their boats, and Perszyk shared with us the secret to keeping one afloat.
 “You paint it five times with latex-based house paint, and once you think you have it painted enough, you paint it three more times.”
-The trick to keeping the boat upright, he adds, isn’t in the paint, but in the tape.
+The trick to keeping the boat upright, he added, isn’t in the paint, but in the tape.
 “People forget to seal the inside, and then water can seep in.”
 Even if you spring a leak, you can still end up a winner.
 A Titanic award goes to the most dramatic sinking.

 The History: